 Israeli policy leaves the villagers with no options: they are prevented from entering Israel and working in Jerusalem because they are considered West Bank residents; on the other hand, access to the West Bank, and even the nearby villages of al-Jib and Beit Iksa, requires lengthy travel on bypass roads.

-I challenge you to read the entire, downloadable report (only 20 pages, with photos and map), here:
+I challenge you to read the entire report (including several photos and maps), here:

 UPDATE / May 2014